Financial Rights of Unmarried Couples

 Financial claims for unmarried couples with children

 Unmarried people who have dependent children have significant potential financial claims under Schedule 1 of the Children Act 1989.
-This could include:
+This can include:

 In most cases, child maintenance will be dealt with by parental agreement, or in default, after an assessment is carried out by the Child Maintenance Service.